 |Plywood||2 Sq M||0.4||1|

-The application of Smiths CPES is covered here: Smiths CPES
+The application of Smiths CPES varnish primer is covered here: Smiths CPES

 The application of the varnish is covered here: Apply varnish properly

-Remember that if the varnish is subject to high levels of UV exposure you will have to add additional coats of varnish every year or two as appropriate, as the UV blockers in varnishes are not UV stable by their very nature.
-Maintaining UV protection will keep the wood in good condition, and the Smiths CPES will keep your varnish stuck to the wood.
+Ultraviolet (UV) Light degrades varnish.
+Sunlight is the strongest common source of UV light.
+However LED and fluorescent lighting also generates smaller amounts of UV Light.
+Consequently you will have to add additional coats of varnish every year or two as appropriate.
+The amount and frequency of adding varnish will depend on the exposure to UV light.
+The UV blockers in varnishes are not UV stable by their very nature.
+Maintaining UV protection will keep the wood and CPES in good condition.
+The Smiths CPES will keep your varnish stuck to the wood.

 You will have to clean the surface and provide a key with gentle sanding (240 grit or similar) prior to applying the new layers of varnish.